gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own KEY handler capability.

-SCTP Crypto Chunk directly exploits the Protection Engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus Protection Engine shall be aware of the PMTU (see {{pmtu}}).
+SCTP CRYPTO Chunk directly exploits the Protection Engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus Protection Engine shall be aware of the PMTU (see {{pmtu}}).